1akin1/Cpp-script/README.md

 How to use:

-Give permission
+Give permission:

 chmod +x cpp.sh

-Then you can run your code
+Then you can run your code:

 ./c.sh project.c